n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.twist.md

 # Twist

-The Twist node allows you to automate work in Twist, and integrate Twist with other applications. n8n has built-in support for a wide range of Twist features, including archiving a channel, as well as creating/deleting comments on a thread.
+The Twist node allows you to automate work in Twist, and integrate Twist with other applications. n8n has built-in support for a wide range of Twist features, including archiving a channel, as well as creating and deleting comments on a thread.

 On this page, you'll find a list of operations the Twist node supports and links to more resources.